Towards Resolving Propensity Contradiction in Offline Recommender Learning: Proposed Framework and Algorithm

+where $L$ is the Lipschitz constant of the loss function and $\rad (\mH)$ is the Rademacher complexity of $\mH$, which is defined in Appendix~\ref{sec:thm1}.
+See also Appendix~\ref{sec:thm1} for the proof. \end{theorem}

-The theoretical bound comprises the following four factors: (i) naive loss on MNAR data, (ii) empirical PMD, (iii) complexity measures of the hypothesis class, (iv) confidence term that depends on the value of $\delta$.
-Notably, (i) and (ii) can be optimized using the observable data, as we describe in the next section.
-Additionally, (iii) and (iv) converge to zero as $M$ increases with an appropriate hypothesis class.
-We empirically show that the bound is informative in the sense that optimizing (i) and (ii) results in a desired value of the ideal loss function.
+The theoretical bound consists of the following four factors: (i) Naive loss on MNAR data, (ii) Empirical PMD, (iii) The complexity of the hypothesis class, (iv) Confidence term that depends on $\delta$.
+Note that (i) and (ii) can be optimized with only observable data, and (iii) can be controlled by adding a regularization term, as described in the next section.
+Morevoer (iv) converges to zero as $M$ increases.
+We will empirically show that the bound is informative in the sense that optimizing (i) and (ii) results in a desired value of the ideal loss function.